FC Zeta Milano: History

-On March 16, after dominating the championship with 22 wins and 2 draws in the first 24 matchdays, they clinched the title with a 7–0 victory over Futsei, coupled with the simultaneous defeat of second-placed Brera, securing the championship with 6 matchdays to spare.
+On 16 March 2025, after an unbeaten run in the league, Zeta Milano mathematically secured promotion to Seconda Categoria by winning its Terza Categoria group.
+Following the league win, the club registered television presenter Alessandro Cattelan as a player, and later influencer Luca Campolunghi, chairman of a club in the Kings League Italia.
+Both appeared in official matches.
+Later in the season, Zeta Milano won the Coppa Lombardia Terza Categoria with a 2–0 victory over Polisportiva Pessina.

-Following the championship victory, the president first signed television presenter Alessandro Cattelan as a footballer and later influencer Luca Campolunghi, who is also the chairman of a club in the Kings League Italia.
-Both took part in official matches on separate occasions.
+At the end of the season, on 24 May 2025, Pellegrino announced that for the 2025–26 season the club would no longer play in Buccinasco, moving instead to the Campo Sportivo Comunale Luigi Fabbri in Trezzano sul Naviglio.
+He also announced the creation of a youth section named Zeta Future.

-Later in the season, the club goes on to win the regional cup, the Coppa Lombardia, with a 2–0 victory over Polisportiva Pessina.
+A few days later, Chiaramonte resigned as head coach, while Cristian Brocchi, former coach of the club's Kings League team, was appointed general director.
+On 1 August 2025, former Serie A player Dario Hübner was announced as head coach.

-At the end of the season, on May 24, 2025, President Pellegrino announced that for the 2025–2026 season, the club would no longer play in Buccinasco, but would instead move to the Luigi Fabbri Municipal Sports Field in Trezzano sul Naviglio.
-He also announced the creation of a youth section called Zeta Future.
+During the 2025–26 season, Zeta Milano won Group Q of the Milan section of Seconda Categoria, earning a second consecutive promotion and reaching Prima Categoria.
+The team secured promotion with two matches remaining, after collecting 75 points from 28 matches; according to SerieD24, it had scored 107 goals at that stage and had both the best attack and the best defence in the group.
+The club also reached the final of the Coppa Lombardia Seconda Categoria, where it lost 2–1 to Triuggese.

-A few days later, coach Chiaramonte resigned, while Cristian Brocchi, former coach of the club in the Kings League, was appointed general director.
+On 9 May 2026, Cristian Brocchi resigned as head coach of the first team after the club's league win.
+He remained at Zeta Milano, returning to the role of general manager.

-On August 1st, former Serie A player Dario Hübner was announced as new head coach.
+On 25 September 2026, Gianmarco Tocco is announced as a new partner of the company.